 Renting or buying video and audio from the cloud also means you don’t need to store anything on your PC, smartphone or tablet - which is great if it doesn’t have much storage space.
 Better still, watch a video on YouTube or use BBC iPlayer’s catch-up service and you don’t even need to wait for it to finish downloading.
 Instead, the video ‘streams’ from the cloud to your computer straight away, so you can enjoy it more or less immediately.

 Many cloud applications are free (though you’ll need an Internet connection to use them), but some require a paid subscription for a certain level of service.

 One attractive feature of many paid-for cloud applications is that payment is by monthly subscription, so you can pay for when you need access and stop when you don’t.
 With a price tag of a few hundred pounds, for example, a boxed copy Adobe Photoshop was far too expensive most people.
-Photoshop CC (short for Creative Cloud), however, can be downloaded for nothing and used for £9.98 a month, making it ideal for occasional home users.
+Photoshop CC (short for Creative Cloud), however, can be downloaded for nothing and used for a monthly fee, making it ideal for occasional home users.

 6: The cloud is connected